vodun/seismiqb/tests/README.md

 `example_test.ipynb` failed in the cell number 6.
 ```

 2. The notebook **wasn't executed**.
 In this case there are no traceback above this message.
-The reason for this situation is some external execution error such as out of memory.
+The reason for this situation is some internal execution error such as out of memory.

 ```python
 run_notebook_test.py ---------------------------------------------------------------------------